Nexmo/station/_documentation/messaging/sms/guides/concatenation-and-encoding.md

 source: app/views/tools/concatenation.html
 ```

 Nexmo accepts SMS of up to 3200 characters but not all carriers do.
 It's best practice  that the message does not exceed 6 SMS parts.
-For example, to send the first stanza of the balcony speech in Chinese, Nexmo would send a concatenated SMS with the following SMS parts:

 > Note: You are charged for each SMS sent as part of a concatenated SMS.